ansonj-dev/neon-reverse/README.md

 AWS is **not required to host the Decentraland World**.
 The World is published through Decentraland.
 AWS may be added later for external persistence, analytics, matchmaking or an authoritative backend if testing proves the extra infrastructure is useful.

-## Buildathon checklist

-Before submission, verify all of the following on a real phone:

-- [ ] World is deployed and publicly reachable.
-- [ ] World remains accessible during judging.
-- [ ] A visitor can enter without a scheduled host.
-- [ ] Two real players can see and affect shared progression.
-- [ ] Touch interaction works.
-- [ ] HUD remains readable on a small screen.
-- [ ] No mechanic requires a keyboard or precision mouse.
-- [ ] Scene loads without missing required assets.
-- [ ] Build has no TypeScript errors.
-- [ ] Mobile FPS and asset/entity counts are acceptable.
-- [ ] Public GitHub repository contains source and license.
-- [ ] No secrets are committed.
-- [ ] README explains the experience and controls.
-- [ ] DoraHacks submission includes the World, GitHub and project description.

-## Master specification

-`NEON_REVERIE_COMPLETE_BUILD.md` is the full product/build specification and remains the source of truth for the intended experience.

 ## License